AndreasHefti/flyko-lib-doc/docs/source/setup_jvm.rst

         }
     }

-Not trigger a rebuild with grade to get all the dependencies.
+Trigger a rebuild with grade to get all the dependencies.
 You should be able to see them in the :guilabel:`External Libraries` section for your project tree.
 You should now get something like this:

 .. figure:: /img/setup4.png